robertdebock/terraform-aws-vault/README.md

 # HashiCorp Vault on AWS

-This code spins up an open-source HashiCorp Vault cluster:
+This code spins up a HashiCorp Vault cluster:

 - Spread over availability zones.
 - Using automatic unsealing.